neatest/neat-cli/README.md

 neat cli
 ```

-> Note: The current folder name will be used as the default internal cli name
+> ⚠️ The current folder name will be used as the default internal cli name

 ### For a new repo